 Or a static IP one in this manner:

 This address string can be used for folks to connect to you.

 Tuning your node for uptime and high connections

 Firstly, don't run block production or snark working on this node.
 Full stop.
 By doing neither of these things, the surface area for logic executing on this node reduces drastically.

 It would be preferable to run with a larger

 --max-connection flag.
 At least 100.
 You'll still be able to seed with more than 100 nodes in total, it's just that you'll only be able to maintain connections with 100 at once.

 Create a file called ~/.mina-env to store your private configuration, passwords, etc.

 Please note that

---discovery-keypair could change in value depending on where you stored your libp2p keypair from the previous steps.
-Ensure also that you're running on a version later than
+<PATH_TO_LIBP2P_KEY> could change in value depending on where you stored your libp2p keypair from the previous steps.
+In docker, the keypath will always be

 There will be a peers list hosted with a handful of O(1) Labs nodes and another much larger handful of addresses from folks unaffiliated with O(1).
 This list is curated for nodes that should be great seed peers and will try their best to keep the list up-to-date as well.